Battle of Prairie D'Ane: Battle

 In a diversionary move, Steele ordered Thayer's Frontier Division to make a feint toward Washington, thereby drawing the enemy into a fight south of the prairie.
 The main part of his Union force rapidly diverted eastward on the Camden Road.
 Thayer's action was quickly discovered, however, enticing the Confederates into a rear guard action at the hamlet of Moscow, on the southeast edge of the prairie.
 Steele's main force, meanwhile, proceeded into Camden and seized the city with minimal opposition.
 But they found meager supplies and learned that Banks had been defeated at the Red River.

 After suffering the loss of nearly 500 supply wagons and 1200 mules in bitter and ferocious ambushes upon Union supply trains at Poison Springs on 18 April, and Marks Mills on 25 April, Steele decided to retreat from south Arkansas in order to save his army.
 Steele's VII Corps moved north from Camden on the early morning of 27 April.
 Steele was pursued by the Confederates all the way to the Saline River, south of Little Rock.
 The campaign ended with the Battle of Jenkins Ferry on 29–30 April 1864.

 Aftermath

 The site of the battle, the Battle of Prairie D' Ane Historic Site is listed on the National Register of Historic Places and is part of the Camden Expedition Sites National Historic Landmark.

 Preservation

-The Civil War Trust, a division of the American Battlefield Trust, and its partners have acquired and preserved 811 acres of the battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 811 acres of the battlefield.